La Sportiva Gripit Review

 However, the outsole appears to be closer to 2mm, and there is no apparent midsole, so the shoe ends up being extremely sensitive.
 Even though the Gripit is super sensitive, the rubber didn't seem to grip the rock as well as the Stickit, which supposedly has the same Frixion Rs rubber.
 However, with so much sensitivity, this shoe will promote good footwork because it will give much more sensory feedback.

 The standard reaction when someone puts on a climbing shoe for the first time, "Can I get the next size up?", is a thing of the past.
 You should expect this shoe to feel more like a moccasin than a standard climbing shoe.
-When comfort is desired but in a shoe with higher performance, take a look at the Evolv Venga.
+As a general rule, the higher the performance, the lower the comfort.

-Even at $82, the Gripit has pretty good value for the right climber.
-This Italian made shoe is perfect for beginners.
+The Gripit has pretty good value for the right climber.
+This Italian-made shoe is perfect for beginners.
 If you are looking for a shoe that is easy on the growing foot, allowing the foot to spread and stay in its natural position, these can't be beaten.
 However, the durability is called into question because lace's stopper knot came untied after the first climb (easy fix).
-Also, the same lace showed wear after only a couple climbs.
+Also, the same lace showed wear after only a couple of climbs.

 We did put the shoe to the test on some hard outdoor crack climbs that this shoe wasn't necessarily designed for, however, which may have given it more of a beating than the average beginner climber would.
 The Velcro tab is barely larger than a postage stamp and after repeated use, is likely to wear out.
 (Though that is speculation since we had no trouble with that on this shoe or the Stickit, which shares the same design).
 We think the durability would be just fine if used for its primary purpose.